What does OU mean in competitive Pokemon? Answered

 Learn about the Smogon tierings here.

-There is a massive amount of Pokémon in any given game, with over 400 included in Pokémon Scarlet and Violet.
+There is a massive amount of Pokémon in any of their given games, with over 400 included in Pokémon Scarlet and Violet.
 With such a huge roster of competitively viable creatures, balancing competitive play is a nigh impossible task.
 As a result, some competitive players will turn to Smogon, the community’s premier single-battle competitive format.

 What is Smogon?
 Smogon itself is a website all about competitive Pokémon, where players can discuss optimal builds and the metagame in a centralized location.
 Smogon may be best known nowadays for Pokémon Showdown, a battle simulator where you can easily create Pokémon that simulate competitive battles instead of doing so through the official games.